twocolors/esphome-native-api/README.md

 #### Connection events
 - `message.<type>` - when valid message from esphome device is received.
 First arg is message.
 The event is called before `message` event(more genetal analogue)
 - `message` - when valid message from esphome device is received.
 First arg is type, second is message.
-- `socketConnected` - emmited when socket is connected
-- `socketDisconnected` - emmited when socket is disconnected
 - `connected` - emmited if client is introduced to esphome device
 - `disconnected` - emmited if session is corruptred
 - `authorized` - emmited if client is logged in esphome device